raneamri/pioverfour/README.md

 A similar research to the one stated above can be found [here](https://math.mit.edu/~apost/courses/18.204-2016/18.204_Jon_Lu_final_paper.pdf).
 In this research, Jon Lu states his interest in a repeat analysis with a biased coin.
-The simulation described in this program uses a `bernoulli_distribution` to simulate coin tosses and therefore allows for such bias in our distribution to be parametrised, potentially contributing to further research on this topic.
+The simulation described in this program uses a `bernoulli_distribution` to simulate coin tosses and therefore allows for such bias to be parametrised.

-The quantity calculated by the simulation is
+The quantity calculated in the simulation is

 $$
 \mathbb{E}\left[\frac{H}{T_s}\right]